If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 The world’s oldest knitwear brand ” Drumohr ” was established in 1773 in the town of Dumfries, Scotland.
 The knit ties developed by the brand, which specializes in knitwear, are not to be missed.
 Knitted with 100% wool, the brand’s specialty, these ties have not only a high-quality texture but also high durability, so you can expect them to be useful for many years to come.

-FRANCO BASSI Knit Tie
+FRANCO BASSI Knit tie

-LUIGI BORRELLI Solid silk knit tie
+LUIGI BORRELLI Silk knit solid tie

-Click here for details and to purchase
+Click here for details and purchase.

-Ermenegildo Zegna knit tie
+Ermenegildo Zegna Knit Ties

-TOM FORD Knit tie
+TOM FORD Knit Ties

-Click here for details
+Click here for details and purchase.

 STEFANO RICCI Knit Tie